Saint Vincent and the Grenadines: Tourism

 The tourism sector has considerable potential for development.
-The filming of the Pirates of the Caribbean movies on the island has helped to expose the country to more potential visitors and investors.
+The filming of the Pirates of the Caribbean films on the island has helped to expose the country to more potential visitors and investors.
 Recent growth has been stimulated by strong activity in the construction sector and an improvement in tourism.

 Transportation

 Argyle International Airport is the country's new international airport.
 The new facility opened on 14 February 2017, replacing the existing E.T.
 Joshua Airport.
 The airport is on the island's east coast about 8.3 km (5.17 miles) from Kingstown.

 Communications

 In 2010, Saint Vincent and the Grenadines had 21,700 telephone land lines.
 Its land telephone system is fully automatic, covering the entire island and all of the inhabited Grenadine islands.
 In 2002, there were 10,000 mobile phones.
 By 2010, this number had increased to 131,800.
 Mobile phone service is available in most areas of Saint Vincent as well as the Grenadines.

 Saint Vincent has two ISPs (Digicel, Flow) that provide cellular telephone and internet service.